 Recent events & news

-The next meeting is planned for Tuesday 11 September 2017 at 7pm at the Parish Office.
-Please note the change of venue.
+The next meeting is planned for Monday 13 November 2017 at 7pm at the Parish Office.

 All are welcome.
 You can bring along any pictures or artifacts that relate to the village, or just relate to the members your own memories.
 A token fee of £1 is charged to cover the cost of hiring the room.